Impearion/ImageWebConverter/README.md

 # ImageWebConverter
-This Python script converts and compresses jpg, jpeg, png, bmp and gif images to webp.
+This Python script converts and compresses jpg, jpeg, png, bmp and gif images to webp or avif.

 ## Installation
 To run this code you require Python, Pip and the library "Pillow".